-As mentioned earlier, when powering up from the power-down mode, the part returns to track mode upon the first SCLK edge applied after the falling edge of \overline{CS} .
+As mentioned earlier, when powering up from the power-down mode, the part returns to track mode upon the first SCLK edge applied after the falling edge of $\overline{\text{CS}}$.
 However, when the ADC powers up initially after supplies are applied, the track-and-hold is already in track mode.
-This means if (assuming one has the facility to monitor the ADC supply current) the ADC powers up in the desired mode of operation, and thus a dummy cycle is not required to change the mode, and a dummy cycle is not required to place the track-and-hold into track mode.
+Assuming the user has the facility to monitor the ADC supply current, this means the ADC powers up in the desired mode of operation, and thus a dummy cycle is not required to change mode.
+A dummy cycle is therefore not required to place the track-and-hold into track mode.